 - Due to reasons unknown to his audience, this writer works exclusively with e-book–only publishers.

-When To Use an En Dash
+When Not to Use an En Dash

-En Dash vs Em Dash vs Hyphen
+En dash vs. Em Dash vs. Hyphen

 The most confusing thing about an en dash is the fact that it is so similar to two other punctuation marks, the em dash and the hyphen.
 However, they are only similar in appearance.
 The uses of each of them are very different, so you should be very careful when choosing between these three.